Step 1: Overview of DIY Pondless Waterfall

 Figures A-C: Stream and Waterfalls Layout

-Use these illustrations to help you plan your water feature.
+Use these illustrations to help you plan your water feature, and learn how to build a pondless waterfall.

 Step 3: Order Stone